doyousketch2/afk/README.md

 ToDo:
 - [ ] custom response message
-- [ ] menu to add common nicknames
+- [ ] menu, so you can add common nicknames